 But her official account of the incident as reported to police conflicts with an eyewitness account from someone who saw the fight unfold.Read more »

 It's rare for a member of the tech elite to sit down with the Bay Guardian for candid discussion on how the region's burgeoning technology industry is impacting San Francisco.
 Despite our frequent attempts to obtain comment from Silicon Valley venture capitalist Ron Conway, for instance, the billionaire investor never seems to have a free moment to chat.Read more »

-On Feb.
-24, the world's largest computer security conference, RSA, will commence at San Francisco’s Moscone Center.
-It's a huge deal: Speakers will include Former U.S. Secretary of State Condoleezza Rice, and closing remarks will be given by comedian Stephen Colbert.
+The world's largest computer security conference, RSA, got underway in the Moscone Convention Center on Feb.
+24. It's a huge deal: Speakers will include former Secretary of State Condoleezza Rice, and closing remarks will be given by comedian Stephen Colbert.

 Started in 1991, the RSA Conference has grown exponentially.
 But this year, 13 digital security experts have canceled their scheduled talks in protest of recent revelations that RSA cooperated with the National Security Agency to use a flawed tool for safeguarding sensitive information.Read more »